arnicas/interactive-vis-course/Week1/README.md

 ## Homeworks Collected Up

 Homework is due at 5pm on Monday the night before the next class.
-I have office hours on Monday if you have struggled.
+I have office hours on Monday if you have struggled!

 Readings:

 * Read Chapter 3 of IDVW: http://chimera.labs.oreilly.com/books/1230000000345/ch02.html.
 You can stop at the SVG part at the end of chapter 3, for now.
 (Chapter 2 may be nice background but is optional.)

-* [The client brief](../APromiseRenewed_Brief_March2015.pdf) and Key Findings from 2014: Look for any open questions you may have after looking at their report and website.
-Take a few notes, we'll discuss next week.

 * Loading data with D3, at http://learnjsdata.com/read_data.html.

-**Homework**:  Style [this page](wapo_debates_article.html) to look like the news website of your choice or like Tufte.
-Don't get out of control - just headlines, byline, paragraph/body text, and images.
-Make a gist and send me the link: "Week 1: Style article."
-(30pt, Extra credit: make your style sheet external, 5pt)

 **Homework:** Fix [js_errors.html](js_errors.html) so it displays correctly.
 Send me the edited file, plus a screen cap of your console with the results of all the stages correctly showing.
 Subject line: "Week 1, JS errors".
 If you can't do it all, send me as far as you got.
 (20pt, Extra credit 10pt see end of the file.
 Partial credit given!)

-**Homework**: Download a UNICEF data set (or related one on child/maternal mortality) of interest to you and format in Excel for use in visualization.
+**Homework**: Download a data set of interest to you and format in Excel for use in visualization.
 Keep a copy of the Excel file(s) for yourself, but save out a CSV file that can be loaded into javascript.
 Make a gist with the csv file and send me the link: 'Week 1: CSV data.'
-(10pt, Extra credit: Add a calculated value column, 5pt)
+You'll need this file next week.
+(10pt)

 **Homework**: Set up your server, github accounts, etc!